Temporal Key Integrity Protocol: Packet spoofing and decryption

 TKIP is vulnerable to a MIC key recovery attack that, if successfully executed, permits an attacker to transmit and decrypt arbitrary packets on the network being attacked.
 The current publicly available TKIP-specific attacks do not reveal the Pairwise Master Key or the Pairwise Temporal Keys.
 On November 8, 2008, Martin Beck and Erik Tews released a paper detailing how to recover the MIC key and transmit a few packets.
 This attack was improved by Mathy Vanhoef and Frank Piessens in 2013, where they increase the amount of packets an attacker can transmit, and show how an attacker can also decrypt arbitrary packets.

 The basis of the attack is an extension of the WEP chop-chop attack.
-Because WEP uses a cryptographically insecure checksum mechanism (CRC32), an attacker can guess individual bytes of a packet, and the wireless access point will confirm or deny whether or not the guess is correct.
+Because WEP uses a cryptographically insecure checksum mechanism (CRC-32), an attacker can guess individual bytes of a packet, and the wireless access point will confirm or deny whether or not the guess is correct.
 If the guess is correct, the attacker will be able to detect the guess is correct and continue to guess other bytes of the packet.
-However, unlike the chop-chop attack against a WEP network, the attacker must wait for at least 60 seconds after an incorrect guess (a successful circumvention of the CRC32 mechanism) before continuing the attack.
-This is because although TKIP continues to use the CRC32 checksum mechanism, it implements an additional MIC code named Michael.
+However, unlike the chop-chop attack against a WEP network, the attacker must wait for at least 60 seconds after an incorrect guess (a successful circumvention of the CRC-32 mechanism) before continuing the attack.
+This is because although TKIP continues to use the CRC-32 checksum mechanism, it implements an additional MIC code named Michael.
 If two incorrect Michael MIC codes are received within 60 seconds, the access point will implement countermeasures, meaning it will rekey the TKIP session key, thus changing future keystreams.
 Accordingly, attacks on TKIP will wait an appropriate amount of time to avoid these countermeasures.
 Because ARP packets are easily identified by their size, and the vast majority of the contents of this packet would be known to an attacker, the number of bytes an attacker must guess using the above method is rather small (approximately 14 bytes).
 Beck and Tews estimate recovery of 12 bytes is possible in about 12 minutes on a typical network, which would allow an attacker to transmit 3–7 packets of at most 28 bytes.
-Vanhoef and Piessens improved this technique by relying on fragmentation, allowing an attacker to transmit arbitrary many packets, each at most 112 bytes in size.
+Vanhoef and Piessens improved this technique by relying on fragmentation, allowing an attacker to transmit arbitrarily many packets, each at most 112 bytes in size.
 The Vanhoef–Piessens attacks also can be used to decrypt arbitrary packets of the attack's choice.